Supergroove: Solo careers

-Reunion

-Despite what was widely considered to be a less than amicable break up, Supergroove supported Crowded House for the three shows of their October 2007 New Zealand tour.
-This reunion included Che Fu, Jo Lonie, Tim Stewart, Ben Sciascia, Ian Jones, Nick Atkinson and Karl Steven.
+Reunions

 Supergroove continued in 2007 on a summer tour, playing alongside popular New Zealand bands such as Atlas, Elemeno P, The Feelers and were one of the headline Kiwi acts of the Big Day Out 2008 in Auckland.
 The band featured in the University of Otago's, the University of Canterbury's and the University of Waikato's 2008 orientation weeks.

 Supergroove played at the Groove in the Park 2010 festival held on New Zealand's Waitangi Day (6 February), at the Western Springs in Auckland.
 Supergroove also played at the Homegrown Festival in Wellington on 14 March 2009.